MomentsLD/moments/docs/ld/parsing.rst

 .. todo::

-    Some simulated data from msprime replicates, dumped to VCF, and then parsed.
+    Some simulated data from msprime replicates, for two populations, dumped to VCF, and then parsed.
     Also show how bootstrapping is used to compute the variance-covariance matrix, which is required for inference.